sunsembrace/Solutions-Architect-Associate/readme.md

 Do again 3rd and 4th time.

 Shows 4 messages available → Click Poll for messages → Expand each message and it’ll show it came in the same order in accordance to FIFO → Can then delete all messages via delete.

+62. SNS Hands on Labs.
+SNS → Create Topic → Next step → Type= FIFO or Standard, name=(must end with .fifo), → Encrypt = enable/disable → Set up Access Policy (defines who and what can write to the SNS topic → Create topic

+Can then scroll down and see subscriptions → Create subscriptions → Options= Kinesis Data Firehose, SQS, Lambda, Email, Email-JSON, HTTP, HTTPS, SMS → we’ll choose email → Topic ARN (pre-made), protocol email, endpoint= Your chosen email address →  Subscription filter policy=Decides what msgs you can filter.
+Then go into email → Then confirm subscription  → Then refresh SNS page and you’ll see an ID within subscription and can click it for more details on the email and filter policy can even

+Can then test and click Publish Message → Enter message body then publish message and should  then check email and see a new email with that message.

+When finished with labs remember to Then delete subscription then delete the SNS Topic.

+Exam note: must remember the options= Kinesis Data Firehose, SQS, Lambda, Email, Email-JSON, HTTP, HTTPS, SMS